Characterization of matrices with bounded Graver bases and depth parameters and applications to integer programming: Structural results

 Let $X$ be the set of non-zero columns that are labels of the vertices of $T$.
 We show that the columns contained in $X$ form a basis of the column space of the matrix $A$.
 As the matroid obtained from $M(A)$ by deleting the labels of the edges of $T$ has no component of size two or more, the columns contained in $X$ are linearly independent.
 Suppose that there exists a non-zero column $x$ that is not a linear combination of the columns contained in $X$, and choose among all such columns the label of an edge $e$ as far from the root of $T$ as possible.
 Since the element $x$ does not form its own component in the matroid obtained from $M$ by deleting the labels of all edges on the path from the root to $e$ (excluding $e$), $x$ is a linear combination of the labels of the vertices and edges of the subtree of $T$ delimited by $e$.
 This implies that either $x$ is a linear combination of the columns in $X$ or there is a label of an edge of this subtree that is not a linear combination of the columns in $X$ contrary to the choice of $x$.
 We conclude that $X$ is a basis of the column space of $A$.
 In particular, unless $A$ is the zero matrix, the set $X$ is non-empty.

-Let $A'$ be the matrix obtained from $A$ by row operations such that the submatrix of $A'$ induced by the columns of $X$ is the unit matrix with possibly some additional zero rows.
+Let $A'$ be the matrix obtained from $A$ by elementary row operations such that the submatrix of $A'$ induced by the columns of $X$ is the unit matrix and with some additional zero rows; note that the set $X$ is determined by the input deletion-tree and so the matrix $A'$ depends on the deletion-tree.
+See Figure~\ref{fig:tdP} for an example.
 This finishes the construction of $A'$ and, in particular, the description of the algorithm to produce the output matrix $A'$.
 To complete the proof, it remains to show that the primal tree-depth of $A'$ is at most $d$, i.e., the correctness of the algorithm.
 This will be proven by induction on the number of columns of an input matrix $A$.

 The base of the induction is the case when $A$ has a single column.
 In this case, the primal tree-depth of $A'$ is one and the tree $T$ is a single vertex labeled with the only column of $A$, and so its height is one.
 We next present the induction step.
-First observe that every label of a vertex of $T$ is either in $X$ or a loop in $M(A)$, and every label of an edge $e$ is a linear combination of labels of the vertices in the subtree delimited by $e$.
+First observe that every label of a vertex of $T$ is either in $X$ or a loop in $M(A)$ (recall that only non-zero columns of $A$ are included to $X$), and every label of an edge $e$ is a linear combination of labels of the vertices in the subtree delimited by $e$.

 Suppose that the root of $T$ has a label and let $x$ be one of its labels; note that $x$ is either a loop or a bridge in the matroid $M(A)$.
-Let $B$ be the matrix obtained from $A$ by deleting the column $x$, and let $T'$ be the deletion-decomposition tree of $M(B)$ obtained from $T$ by removing the label $x$ from the root.
-Since the matrix $B'$ produced by the algorithm described above for $B$ and $T'$ is the submatrix of $A'$ formed by the columns different from $x$ (possibly after permuting rows) and the vertex associated with the column $x$ is isolated in the primal graph of $A'$, it follows that $\td_P(A')=\td_P(B')\le d$ (the inequality holds by the induction hypothesis).
+Let $B$ be the matrix obtained from $A$ by deleting the column $x$, and let $T'$ be the deletion-tree of $M(B)$ obtained from $T$ by removing the label $x$ from the root.
+Let $B'$ be the matrix produced by the algorithm described above for $B$ and $T'$.
+If $x$ is a loop, then the matrix $A'$ is the matrix $B'$ extended by a zero column with possibly permuted rows, and if $x$ is a bridge (and so $x\in X$), then the matrix $A'$ is, possibly after permuting rows, the matrix $B'$ extended by a unit vector such that its non-zero entry is the only non-zero entry in its row.
+In either case, the vertex associated with the column $x$ is isolated in the primal graph of $A'$, and it follows that $\td_P(A')=\td_P(B')\le d$ (the inequality holds by the induction hypothesis).
 Hence, we can assume that the root of $T$ has no label.